 Playwright Tennessee Williams arrived in 1941 and bought a house on Duncan Street eight years later.
 He swam, painted primitives and wrote plays including “Night of the Iguana,” “The Rose Tattoo” and “Will Mr. Merriweather Return from Memphis?”

 Williams frequently entertained flamboyant friends such as Truman Capote, Gore Vidal and Carson McCullers, who brought national attention to the town as a mecca for gays and lesbians.
-Today the Key West life of the Pulitzer Prize–winning playwright is showcased in an acclaimed exhibit at 513 Truman Ave.
-Williams also is remembered with a monthlong celebration in March each year.
+Today the Key West life of the Pulitzer Prize–winning playwright is showcased in a small museum at 513 Truman Ave.
+Williams also is remembered with a cultural celebration each spring.

 Also among Key West’s past or present resident writers are Tony Award winner Terrance McNally, known for the play “Frankie and Johnny in the Clair de Lune,” and William Wright, who wrote biographies of Christina Onassis, Klaus Von Bulow and others in a tiny house on Love Lane.

 Broadway’s Jerry Herman, who produced “Hello Dolly!” and “La Cage Aux Folles,” bought two identical homes on Fleming Street in the early ‘80s.
 His lover Marty Finkelstein lived in one.